sjackman/white-spruce-organelles-paper/README.md

 Automated gap-closing was performed with Sealer 1.0 (options `-j 12 -B 1000 -F 700 -P10 -k96 -k80`) using Bloom filters built from the entire white spruce PG29 read data set (Warren, Keeling, et al. 2015) and closed 55 of the 182 total gaps (30.2%).
-We polished the gap-filled assembly using GATK and a single HiSeq white spruce sequence lane (**XX NEEDED SRA ID**), as described for the plastid genome.
+We polished the gap-filled assembly using GATK, as described for the plastid genome.

 The assembled scaffolds were aligned to the NCBI nucleotide (nt) database using BLAST to check for hits to mitochondrial genomes and to screen for contamination.

 The mitochondrial genome was annotated using MAKER (parameters shown in supplementary Table S3) and Prokka (Seemann 2014), and the two sets of annotations were merged using BEDTools (Quinlan & Hall 2010) and GenomeTools (Gremme et al. 2013), selecting the MAKER annotation when the two tools had overlapping annotations.
 The proteins of all green plants (*Viridiplantae*) with